javos65/Bitcoin-Stamp/README.md

 ## Fractal-Stamp
 Create your unique stamp for your Bitcoin

-Python script for generating a Bitcoin Post Stamp.
+Python Notebook script for generating a Bitcoin Post Stamp.
 Stamp includes the value accordign the block chain.

 Python dependencies: